Vincenzo Carducci

-Biography
+Education and training

-He was born in Florence, and was trained as a painter by his brother Bartolomeo Carduccio, whom he followed to Madrid as a boy.
+He was born in Florence and was trained as a painter by his brother Bartolomeo Carduccio, whom he followed to Madrid as a boy.
+While attached to the Spanish court since about 1585, his presence in Spain is first documented in 1601.

 He initially painted some works at Valladolid and helped his brother paint the Escorial for Philip II of Spain.
 He returned to the court of Philip III in Madrid in 1606 and helped decorate the recently rebuilt Palacio del Pardo.
 While at work his brother died, and Vicente took his place.
 He painted there a history of Achilles.
 When finished, he was employed for four years by the monks of the Chartreuse of el Paular to decorate their monastery with 54 canvases of historical figures in the great cloister.
 27 represent the life of St. Bruno, and 27 are of martyrs.

+Work for Philip IV of Spain

-He worked a great deal for the subsequent monarch, Philip IV, and his best pictures are those he executed for him as decorations, now preserved in the Prado.
+He worked a great deal for the subsequent monarch, Philip IV of Spain and his best pictures are those he executed for him as decorations, now preserved in the Prado.
 Examples of his work are preserved in Toledo, Segovia, and several other Spanish cities.
 For many years he labored in Madrid as a teacher of his art, and among his pupils were Juan Rizi, Pedro de Obregón, Vela, Francisco Collantes, and other distinguished representatives of the Spanish school during the 17th century.

+1633 treatise

+He also authored a treatise De las Excelencias de la Pintura (Dialogues on painting: its defense, origin, essence, definition, styles, and differences).
+His treatise was published in 1633.
+Carducci argued that artists who wanted to be recognized as intellectuals should engage in the practices of aristocrats.
+He thought that decorating one's residence with paintings, books, and perhaps even sculptures, helps the pursuit of critical thinking.
+By the 18th century artists commonly practiced the advice given in the 1633 treatise.